janko/janko.io/_posts/2015-07-22-css-preprocessing-drama.md

 tags: css sass postcss polyfill
 ---

 Lately there has been some talking on the Twitters about Sass, PostCSS, cssnext etc., even Chris Coyer wrote a [CSS-Tricks post](https://css-tricks.com/the-trouble-with-preprocessing-based-on-future-specs/) about it.
+People use PostCSS for [all sorts][postcss-plugins] of stuff, but I'll focus mainly on Chris' post.
 I think this is a non-issue, but there's nothing wrong with a little bit of #hotdrama :wink:

 ## Terminology